porridgewithraisins/colorinspector/README.md

 # TUI Color inspector

-A simple TUI color inspector that prints out the colors that you pass as arguments, colored with the color itself.
+A simple TUI color inspector that prints out the colors that you pass as arguments, in all the formats, colored with the color itself.

 Supports all HTML colors, hexadecimal, and RGB.